 Ok, so I might not have liked birthday parties as a kid… what can I say, I was extremely shy!

 Well now that I’m older (and a tad more outgoing), I kinda like theme parties.
 Especially if they involve costumes or 80’s music.
 I could dress up like Olivia Newton John and perform Let’s Get Physical all. day. long.

-Anyhoo.
-You didn’t realize we were going to be bonding over meal planning, huh?
+You didn’t realize we were going to be bonding over 80’s music and meal planning, huh?
 Lucky you.

-Grab the Theme Night meal ideas workbook – there’s a worksheet in there for you to plan your theme nights and a list of 42 Theme Night ideas – and let’s get
+If you didn’t snag the Ultimate Theme Nights Recipe List above, make sure you download the free list of Theme Night meal ideas – there’s a worksheet in there for you to plan your theme nights and a list of over 42 themed dinner ideas – and let’s get

-1. Choose your theme nights based on HOW instead of WHAT
+1. Choose your dinner theme nights based on HOW instead of WHAT

 I know, I know.
 Taco Tuesday is suuuuuuper popular but I personally think creating a meal plan that revolves around how to prepare your meal is easier than what you eat.
 Mainly because it will work with your schedule better.
 Think slow cooker instead of Spaghetti Sunday, grilling instead of Taco Tuesday, 30 minute meal instead of Meatless Mondays, etc.

 Who am I kidding?
 I’ll never give up Taco Tuesday.
 Ok, maybe that one’s the exception to the rule!

 So how do you choose your dinner theme nights for your meal plan?